-all target genes was repeatedly amplified and sustained in cells where NEAT1 was silenced, compared with cells transfected with a control GapmeR (Fig. 8).
+To further analyze the role of NEAT1 in the heat shock response, we assayed the expression of the HSF1 target genes HSP70, HSP90, and HSP27 in control and NEAT1-depleted cells.
+MCF7 cells were transfected with two different gapmeR ASOs, which either targeted both isoforms of NEAT1, or solely the long NEAT1\2 isoform.
+Transfected cells were exposed to heat shock and HSP70, HSP90, and HSP27 expression was assessed by RT-qPCR.
+Interestingly, the expression of all target genes was repeatedly amplified and sustained in cells where NEAT1 was silenced, compared to cells transfected with a control gapmeR (Fig. 8).
 Moreover, the background expression in unstressed cells was slightly enhanced.
-Of note, a stronger effect on the HSF1 target genes was observed for cells transfected with the GapmeR targeting both isoforms of NEAT1, compared with those transfected with the GapmeR only silencing the NEAT1_2 isoform.
-Taken together, our data suggest that NEAT1 depletion, by some mechanism, potentiates the HSF1 activity by either creating additional proteotoxic stress in the cells or by regulating the turnover or the activity of the HSF1 protein.
+Of note, a stronger effect on the HSF1 target genes was observed for cells transfected with the gapmeR targeting both isoforms of NEAT1, compared to those transfected with the gapmeR only silencing the NEAT1\2 isoform.
+Taken together, our data suggest that NEAT1-depletion, by some mechanism, potentiates the HSF1 activity by either creating additional proteotoxic stress in the cells, or by regulating the turnover or the activity of the HSF1 protein.